 cause the light to illuminate, it is hard to generalize how severe a

 problem may be.
-However, often the problem will have a
+However, the problem will often cause a

 noticeable effect on fuel economy, performance,

-or driveability of your vehicle, and extended driving without
+or the driveability of your vehicle, and extended driving without

-fixing the problem could possibly even damage other components.
+fixing the problem could possibly lead to damage of other components.

 Additionally, there are certain malfunctions that can cause the warning

 light to blink.
-This indicates that a malfunction is currently
+This indicates that a malfunction is occurring

 replacement of the catalyst can be expensive, many manufacturers

 recommend having the vehicle serviced as soon as possible if the